Hirday307/QQQ-Mean-Reverting-Strategy/README.md

 ## Portfolio Construction<br>
 1. Stock Universe: Starts with 100 NASDAQ-listed stocks.<br>
 2. Top 10 Selection: Monthly correlation with QQQ over 252-day rolling window.<br>
-3. Monthly Rebalancing: Replace any stocks no longer in top 10 and reset 10% allocation per stock.<br>
+3. Monthly Rebalancing: Replace any stocks no longer in top 10 and 10% weight is allocated per new stock from the weight freed by selling the stocks no longer in top 10 or euqally withdrawing the capital from the already invested bullish stocks when required .<br>
 4. On Signal Trades: Positions adjusted based on signals and trend filters.<br>
-5. Momentum Filter: Prioritize reallocating into stocks where SMA(30) > SMA(180).<br>
+5. Momentum Filter: Prioritize reallocation of Capital into/from bearish/bullish stocks based on SMA(15) & SMA(45).<br>

 ## Execution Details<br>
 •	Resolution: Daily<br>